5.2.8 Allegations Against Prospective Adopters and in Relation to Children Placed for Adoption or Already Adopted

 They must provide to the prospective adopters:

-- A copy of this procedure and the relevant Local Safeguarding Children Board's procedure;
+- A copy of this procedure and the relevant Local Safeguarding Children Partnership's procedure;

 - Advice about consulting a solicitor and obtaining independent support;